comaps/website/content/support/how-to-restore-the-view-of-the-legend/index.md

   order: 80
 ---

-Long tap or single tap in any place on the screen.
+Long tap on any place on the map.